primefaces/primefaces/docs/7_1/components/message.md

 <p:message severity="info,warn" for="txt"/>
 ```
 ## Escaping
-Component escapes html content in messages by default, in case you need to display html, disable
+Component escapes HTML content in messages by default, in case you need to display HTML, disable
 escape option.

 ```xhtml